 The cancer cells that develop in liver metastases are not cells from the liver.
-They are cells from the part of the body where the cancer first developed.
+They are cells from the part of the body where the cancer first develops.

 Since the cancerous tumors have spread to the liver from another part of the body, a doctor may refer to liver metastases as stage 4, or advanced cancer.

-The swelling can cause an obstruction to blood and bile flow.
+The swelling can obstruct blood and bile flow.
 When this occurs, a person may experience symptoms such as:

 - weight loss